ltonetwork/mongodb-rest/README.md

 `w` (write concern) is set to 1 so that acknowledgement of the write is recieved by mongodb-rest, currently this must be enabled for error checking.

-Set `collectionResponseType` to `csv` to returns collections as csv data rather than json.
+Set `collectionOutputType` to `csv` to returns collections as csv data rather than json.

 If you are configuring the server procedurally you can assign a Javascript function to `transformCollection` which will transform each collection before returning it via HTTP.